Newspaper Report Focuses on Volunteer Firefighter Death CaseSeptember 26, 2014

 The story chronicles the death of Capt.
 Neal Wade Smith, whose widow filed a wrongful death and gross negligence lawsuit in Beaumont state court against several firefighter training groups and individuals in charge of the deadly training exercise.

-Attorney Adam Milasincic of Houston-based Ahmad, Zavitsanos, Anaipakos, Alavi & Mensing P.C., or AZA, filed the case on behalf of Capt.
+Attorney Adam Milasincic of Houston-based AZA, or Ahmad, Zavitsanos & Mensing, filed the case on behalf of Capt.
 Smith’s wife, Penelope, and the couple’s two young children.

 Capt.
 Smith died in September 2012 after collapsing during the training exercise.
 He was left lying on the ground as other students were instructed to walk around his body to continue the class.
 The U.S. Navy veteran had trained for a year to take the “smoke divers” course that claimed his life.